bharatyuva/PubMedPortable/documentation/wiki.rst

         - This file contains manually chosen names of drugs, genes, proteins, and diseases related to pancreatic cancer.

+        - You can write your customized synonyms in a text file and can be passed to the Xapian while running RunXapian.py with the parameter "-p".

     - The output in the command-line shows how many PubMed-IDs are indexed (23258) and how many synonyms are searched (86).

     - This takes around 2-3 min on a 2,83 GHz machine with 8 GB RAM.